-The college strives to maintain an environment conducive to academic pursuits and study.
+The College strives to maintain an environment conducive to academic pursuits and study.
 Employees and students are not permitted to bring children under the age of sixteen (16) years to campus and leave them without supervision.
 Parents are responsible for any damage their children inflict on college property.

 Pets are not allowed in college buildings with the exception of service animals for disabled individuals or animals kept for laboratory use.
 The Office of Civil Rights defines a service animal as a dog that has been individually trained to do work or perform tasks for an individual with a disability.
-A companion animal not trained for a specific task in assisting the person with a disability is not allowed in campus buildings.
+A companion animal not trained for a specific task in assisting the person with a disability may be allowed in student housing, but is not allowed in other campus buildings.